Chronic Lung Disease

 Chronic lung diseases often develop slowly but may get worse over time.
 Causes and risk factors may include smoking or having a smoking history, genetics or family history, work-related exposures, secondhand smoke, air pollution, or frequent childhood lung infections.

-Understanding Types of Chronic Lung Disease
+Types of Chronic Lung Disease

 You may have one, two or all three types of chronic lung disease.